ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 6 = 110
 ```

 The number 6 is one bit shorter than 10.
-Then you should extend it by one zero like this:
+Then you should extend it by zero like this:
 {line-numbers: false}
 ```
 6 = 0110